 - Content being exposed to illegal, inappropriate or harmful material. - Contact being subjected to harmful online interaction with other users. - Conduct personal online behaviour that increases the likelihood of, or causes, harm.

-The e-safety curriculum will include, but is not restricted to, the following topics: Child Sexual Exploitation (CSE); Radicalisation and Extremism; Sexual Predation; Cyber bullying; Peer-on-Peer Abuse.
+The e-safety curriculum will include, but is not restricted to, the following topics: Child Sexual Exploitation (CSE); Radicalisation and Extremism; Sexual Predation; Cyber bullying, including homophobic, biphobic and transphobic bullying; Peer-on-Peer Abuse.

 4.3 General